Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Seattle's games this season have gone over 41.5 points nine of 15 times.
+- Seattle and its opponents have gone over the current 41.5-point total in nine of 15 games this season.

 - Seahawks games this season feature an average total of 47.0 points, a number 5.5 points higher than Sunday's over/under.